-Financial assets are classified at initial recognition and subsequently measured at amortised cost, fair value through other comprehensive income ("FVOCI"), and fair value through profit or loss ("FVPL").
+Financial assets are classified at initial recognition and subsequently measured at amortised cost, FVOCI, and fair value through profit or loss ("FVPL").

 The classification of financial assets at initial recognition depends on the financial asset's contractual cash flow characteristics and the Group's business model for managing them.
 With the exception of receivables that do not contain a significant financing component or for which the Group has applied the practical expedient, the Group initially measures a financial asset at its fair value plus, in the case of a financial asset not at FVPL, transaction costs.
-Receivables that do not contain a significant financing component or for which the Group has applied the practical expedient at do not contain a significant financing component or for which the Group has applied the practical expedient are measured at the transaction price determined under HKFRS 15.
+Receivables that do not contain a significant financing component or for which the group has applied the practical expedient are measured at the transaction price determined under HKFRS 15.